-Uromodulin associated kidney disease is caused by a mutation in a gene that encodes the protein called uromodulin.
+Uromodulin kidney disease is caused by a mistake (mutation) in a gene that encodes the protein called uromodulin.
 The abnormal protein builds up in kidney cells and causes slow progression of kidney disease.
 The reason why affected individuals develop gout is unclear, but likely related to improper function of kidney cells and/or abnormally low amounts of the uromodulin in sites where it is needed.

-Autosomal dominant interstial kidney disease of unknown cause is caused by a mutation in a gene, but the gene that causes the disease is not yet known
+Autosomal dominant interstitial kidney disease of unknown cause is caused by a mutation in a gene, but the gene that causes the disease is not yet known.

-All types of autosomal dominant interstial kidney disease are very uncommon.
+All types of autosomal dominant interstitial kidney disease are very uncommon.

-Symptoms of the following disorders can be similar to those of. autosomal dominant interstial kidney disease.
+Symptoms of the following disorders can be similar to those of. autosomal dominant interstitial kidney disease.
 Comparisons may be useful for a differential diagnosis.